UCLA-Plasma-Simulation-Group/QPAD/README.md

 make html
 ```
 The output documentation is located at `/docs/build/html` and you can visit it via `index.html`.
 To generate documentation with other output formats, please check with `make help`.

+In case that you have difficulty to install Sphinx or the above the method does not work for you, we have put a precompiled html documentation and you can visit it via `/docs/html/index.html`.